Bir Bites: Dining in the Bir Area

 Restaurants in Bir Tibetan Colony

-• Avva’s is recommended for its South Indian cuisine, also near the landing site.
+- Avva’s is recommended for its South Indian cuisine, near the paragliding landing site.

 Restaurants in Upper Bir